componist

 Toelichting:

-It was in 1998 when Jean-Bernard Pommier invited me to come to England to do a few concerts with the Northern Sinfonia of which he was chief conductor at that time.
-After a concert in New Castle he asked me to compose a piano concerto for him.
-This was a great honour for me!
-The title 'Concerto d'un bon esprit' (Concerto for the good mind) reflects more the way I feel about Jean-Bernard as a person and a great artist than will be audible in the music.
+It was in 1998 when Jean-Bernard Pommier invited me to come to England to do a few concerts as a soloist with the Northern Sinfonia.
+He was the orchestra’s chief conductor at that time.
+After the concert in Newcastle, he asked me to compose a piano concerto for him.
+The title “Concerto d'un bon esprit” (Concerto of a good mind) reflects how I feel about Jean-Bernard as a person and a great artist rather than being audible in the music.

-Justice (righteousness) refers to relations between individuals.
-The first two bars in the piano consist of a small thematic motif which will remain as a sort of idée fixe through the whole first part.
-Around this motif the music is constantly and intensifying.
-The 6-tuplets in the piano accompanied by percussive music in the orchestra form the first movement's motorical climax.
+“Justice” (righteousness) refers to interpersonal relations.
+The first two bars in the piano consist of a small thematic motif, which will remain a sort of idée fixe throughout the first movement.
+Around this motif, the music is constantly intensifying.
+The six tuplets in the piano, accompanied by percussive music in the orchestra, form the first movement's motorical climax.
 The winding down

-of the cadenza followed by a horn/trombone duet leads the first part to a brutal ending.
+of the cadenza, followed by a duet for horn and trombone, leads the first movement to its ending.

-Santé (health) refers to the condition of body and mind.
-This movement starts with a pulsating 'A' rising out of the piano chord of the first movement as it dies away.
-The first half of this part gradually sort of tempts itself into triplets and then 16th notes, the second half starts with the reprise of the piano a semitone higher.
-Then it comes into a kind of feel of A-major/minor in places, which refers to the long 'A' of the beginning.
-The piano entrance - after the wind passage - together with tam-tam settles the movement into 4-in-a-bar, which sort of stops the rolling, forward pushing feeling.
+“Santé” (health) refers to the proper balance between body and mind.
+This movement starts with a pulsating “A” rising out of the last piano chord of the first movement as it dies away.
+The first half of the second movement gradually tempts itself into triplets and then semiquavers.
+The second half starts with the recapitulation of the piano, but a semitone higher.
+Then, it comes into a kind of feel of A-major/minor in places, which refers to the long “A” of the beginning.
+After the passage for wind instruments, the piano and tam-tam settle the movement into “four-in-a-bar”, which stops the rolling, forward-pushing feeling.

-Force (power) refers to the strongest spiritual power: humour.
-Contrary to the straightness and austerity of the previous parts, this movement is composed with swing and humour.
-With the opening I like to say: "Come let's have fun!"
-As soon as this feeling is settled the woodwinds followed by the strings play a choral-like music, after that the party has to go on. - MARIJN SIMONS
+“Force” (power) refers to the, in my opinion, strongest spiritual power: humour.
+Contrary to the straightness and austerity of the previous movements, this movement is written with swing and humour.
+As soon as this feeling is settled, the woodwinds, followed by the strings, play chorale-like music, after which the music develops towards a joyous end. - MARIJN SIMONS